 Campus Facilities & Equipment

 The core of campus buildings is made up of historic farmhouses and barns, renovated into classrooms and dorms by the first students who attended Marlboro.
-These include Dalrymple Hall, which is the main classroom building; the dining hall; the admissions building; and Mather, the administrative building.
-Over many years the college has added more buildings, including residence halls, student cabins and cottages, Persons Auditorium/gym, Whittemore Theater, Rice-Aron Library, Campus Center and Total Health Center, and Serkin Center for Performing Arts.
-The new Snyder Visual Arts Center, scheduled for completion in 2015, will add exciting new gallery, studio, and classroom space for the integration of visual arts with other disciplines.
+These include Dalrymple Hall, the main classroom building; the dining hall; the admissions building; and Mather, the administrative building.
+Over many years the college has added more buildings, including residence halls, student cabins and cottages, Persons Auditorium/gymnasium, Whittemore Theater, Rice-Aron Library, the Campus Center and Total Health Center, and the Serkin Center for Performing Arts.
+The new Snyder Visual Arts Center adds exciting new gallery, studio and classroom space for the integration of visual arts with other disciplines.
 Other facilities include an integrated science lab, a DNA lab, a computer lab, and a digital media lab.